Sustainability Initiatives in the Coffee Industry

 What is it all about?
-Sustainability talks about meeting the needs of society without compromising for future generations.
-It talks of responsibility, long-term goals, governmental initiatives, corporate laws and much more.
+Sustainability talks about meeting the needs of society without compromising future generations.
+It talks of responsibility, long-term goals, governmental initiatives, corporate laws, and much more.
 But did you know that even the coffee industry around the world is similarly dedicated to ensuring a sustainable supply chain?

 Here’s why it's important.

 A lack of environmental sustainability is one of the most pressing issues the world is facing today.
 Agriculture drives 80% of tropical deforestation and coffee farming requires huge amounts of resources.
 For instance, the Water Footprint Network finds that the global average water footprint of a 125 ml cup of coffee is 140 liters.
 Wastewater in processing coffee can also contaminate nearby rivers and streams, affecting connected communities around.
 With water scarcity being a serious problem in various countries around the world, it is pertinent that coffee farming looks to more sustainable practices to prop up the industry.

 More than just being transparent with your customers about the source of your coffee beans, more attention needs to be paid to social and environmental damages during stages of production – including farming practices, farm waste management and environmental impacts of the entire supply chain.
 It doesn’t just end here.
 Roasters need to look into how their coffee is packaged, and cafés must consider how their coffee is sold.

 All this might sound like a lot, but good news – there are already several sustainable initiatives in the coffee industry today!